-- All CCDF-eligible licensed family child care homes.
-Provide the standard: RCCHs and LCCHs, Chapter 747.
-Standards: §§747.301, 747.605, 747.901, 747.1007, 747.1107, 747.1301, 747.1303, 747.1305, 747.1309, 747.1314, 747.1903, 747.2901, 747.3503, 747.5401, 747.5403, 747.5405, 747.5407, 747.5409, 747.5411, 747.5413, 747.5415, 747.5417, 747.5419, 747.5421. - iii.
+iii.
 All CCDF-eligible licensed in-home care.
-Provide the standard:
+Provide the standard: Click or tap here to enter text.

 - iv.
 All CCDF-eligible license-exempt center care.
-Provide the standard: N/A - v.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - v.
 All CCDF-eligible license-exempt family child care homes.
-Provide the standard: N/A - vi.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - vi.
 All CCDF-eligible license-exempt in-home care.
-Provide the standard: N/A - vii.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
-Provide the standard: School-Age and Before- or After-School Programs, Chapter 744.
-Standards: §§744.301, 744.501, 744.605, 744.901, 744.1301, 744.1303, 744.1309, 744.1311, 744.
-1317, 744.1403, 744.2301, 744.2603, 747.2901, 744.3801, 744.3803, 744.3805, 744.3807, 744.3809, 744.3811, 744.3813, 744.3815, 744.3817, 744.3819, 744.3821. - 5.3.10 Pediatric first aid and pediatric cardiopulmonary resuscitation (CPR) health and safety standard - a.
-Provide the standards, appropriate to the provider setting and age of children, that address pediatric first aid for all staff for the following CCDF-eligible providers:
+Provide the standard:

+School-Age and Before- or After-School Programs Chapter 744

+Standards: §§744.501, 744.605, 744.901, 744.1317, 744.2603, 747.2901, 744.3801, 744.3803, 744.3805, 744.3807, 744.3809, 744.3811, 744.3813, 744.3815, 744.3817, 744.3819, 744.3821

+- 5.3.10 Pediatric first aid and pediatric cardiopulmonary resuscitation (CPR) health and safety standard - a.
+Provide the standards, appropriate to the provider setting and age of children, that address pediatric first aid for all staff for the following CCDF-eligible providers: - i.
-i.
 All CCDF-eligible licensed center care.
-Provide the standard: LCCCs, Chapter 746.
-Standards: §§746.1301, 746.1315, 746.1329, 746.1403, 746.3001, 746.3117, 746.3119.
+Provide the standard: Licensed Child Care Centers Chapter 746

-Brief description of the applicable standards: For all providers eligible to receive CCDF, CCR minimum standards for LCCCs, school-age, before-, and after-school programs, LCCHs, and RCCHs require Pediatric First Aid and CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
+Brief description of the applicable standards identified above: For all providers eligible to receive CCDF, CCR minimum standards for LCCCs, school-age, before-, and after-school programs, LCCHs, and RCCHs require Pediatric First Aid and CPR training and recertification to adhere to the guidelines for cardiopulmonary resuscitation for laypersons established by the American Heart Association.
 Each caregiver and the child care center director must have a current certificate of training with an expiration or renewal date.

-- All CCDF-eligible licensed family child care homes.
-Provide the standard: RCCHs and LCCHs, Chapter 747.
-Standards: §§747.1007, 747.1107, 747.1209, 747.1301, 747.1303, 747.1305, 747.1309, 747.1313, 747.1327, 747.2901. - iii.
+ii.
+All CCDF-eligible licensed family child care homes.
+Provide the standard: Registered and Licensed Child Care Homes - Chapter 747 iii.
 All CCDF-eligible licensed in-home care.
-Provide the standard:
+Provide the standard: Click or tap here to enter text.

+Standards: §§747.1007, 747.1107, 747.1209, 747.1301, 747.1303, 747.1305, 747.1309, 747.1313, 747.1327, 747.2901

 - iv.
 All CCDF-eligible license-exempt center care.
-Provide the standard: N/A - v.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - v.
 All CCDF-eligible license-exempt family child care homes.
+Provide the standard: CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards.

-Provide the standard: N/A - vi.
+- vi.
 All CCDF-eligible license-exempt in-home care.
-Provide the standard: N/A - vii.
+Provide the standard:

+CCR does not monitor license-exempt providers.
+License-exempt providers are not required to comply with CCR statutes, rules, and standards. - vii.
 All CCDF-eligible out-of-school programs (afterschool programs, summer camps, day camps, etc.).
-Provide the standard: School-Age and Before- or After-School Programs, Chapter 744.
-Standards: §§744.1301, 744.1303, 744.1309, 744.1311, 744.1315, 744.1331, 744.1403, 744.2301. - Provide the standards, appropriate to the provider setting and age of children, that address pediatric cardiopulmonary resuscitation for all staff for the following CCDF-eligible providers: - i.
-All CCDF-eligible licensed center care.
-Provide the standard: LCCCs, Chapter 746.
-Standards: §§746.1301, 746.1309, 746.1311, 746.1315, 746.1329, 746.1403, 746.3001, 746.3117, 746.3119.
+Provide the standard: School-Age and Before- or After-School Programs Chapter 744 Standards: §§744.1301, 744.1303, 744.1309, 744.1311, 744.1315, 744.1319, 744.1331, 744.2301 - Provide the standards, appropriate to the provider setting and age of children, that address pediatric cardiopulmonary resuscitation for all staff for the following CCDFeligible providers: - All CCDF-eligible licensed center care.
+Provide the standard: Licensed Child Care Centers - Chapter 746